 While doing this, it is the ideal time to double check that all your personal details are up to date.
 This helps ensure that the RPA can make prompt contact with you, in the event of any queries.

 What happens to my previous lease entitlements?

 It is important to note that any leased entitlements will automatically return to the lessor at the end of the lease period.

 You will not receive any contact from the RPA informing you that the lease has ended and the entitlements have been returned.

 The lessor can notify the RPA if they wish to end the lease early or extend the lease.
 This can be done by letter or email.

 The lessee is only able to end the lease early, which can be done by notifying RPA by letter or email.

 We have seen cases in the past where farmers have not picked up that leased in entitlements have been automatically returned to the lessor at the end of the lease.

-This has lead to a situation where the following BPS payment is less than planned, due to the fact that the number of entitlements held are less than expected, as the returned leased entitlements are not held by the claiming farmer.
+This has led to a situation where the following years BPS payment is less than planned, due to the fact that the number of entitlements held are less than expected, as the returned leased entitlements are not held by the claiming farmer.

 The rules on entitlement usage changed from 2021.
 You no longer need to use all of your entitlements once every two years, to prevent them from being taken away.